bootscore/bs-preloader/README.md

 ## Overriding templates via theme

-Template files can be found within the /bs-preloader-main/templates/ plugin directory.
+Template files can be found within the `/bs-preloader-main/templates/` plugin directory.

 Edit files in an upgrade-safe way using overrides.
-Copy the template into a directory within your theme named /bs-preloader-main keeping the same file structure but removing the /templates/ subdirectory.
-Path must be `/your-theme/bs-preloader-main/[file].php`.
+Copy the template into a directory within your theme named `/bs-preloader` keeping the same file structure but removing the `/templates/` subdirectory.
+Path must be `/your-theme/bs-preloader/[file].php`.

 The copied file will now override the bS Preloader template file.
 Change spinner, classes or HTML as you want.

 ### Templates that can be overwritten:

-- preloader.php
+- `preloader.php`

 ## License & Credits